jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 * :ref:`how to write programs that make decisions<booleans: truth table>`
 * :ref:`how to make a calculator<how to make a calculator>`

-There is a problem, I have done the same steps for each of the 8 chapters covered so far
+There is a problem though, I have done the same steps for each of the 8 chapters covered so far

 * I pick a name for the project
 * :ref:`I make a directory for the project<how to make a directory for the project>`